mojaloop/mojaloop-business-docs/vuepress/docs/guides/defect-triage.md

 ## Escalation process

-If there is any discrepancy between on priority assigned or the client's (DFSP's(**Hub Operator**)) expectations and the resolution plan provided by the Mojaloop Support team, the [incident management escalation matrix](incident-management-escalation-matrix.md) governs what happens next.
+If there is any discrepancy between the priority assigned or the client's (Hub Operator's) expectations and the resolution plan provided by the Mojaloop Support team, the [incident management escalation matrix](incident-management-escalation-matrix.md) governs what happens next.
 Accordingly, the incident will be set as priority P1 or any other lower priority type and stakeholders will be informed.

 The Hub Operator Program Manager and the Mojaloop Support Team Lead must be informed immediately.